Pier 13

 Pier 13 is a 1940 American mystery film directed by Eugene Forde and starring Lynn Bari, Lloyd Nolan and Joan Valerie.
-It is a remake of the 1932 film Me and My Gal with Spencer Tracy and Joan Bennett in which a waterfront cop meets an attractive waitress whose sister turns out to be romantically involved with the criminal he is pursuing.
+It is a remake of the 1932 film Me and My Gal with Spencer Tracy and Joan Bennett.
 The film's sets were designed by the art directors Lewis H. Creber and Richard Day.
+It was made by Twentieth Century Fox, and produced by Sol M. Wurtzel.